LyleScott/google-maps-us-states-minimum-bounding-rectangle/README.md

 ![Screen Shot](https://raw.github.com/LyleScott/google-maps-us-states-minimum-bounding-rectangle/master/screenshot.png)

 Each state is a polygon drawn by connecting a series of latitude / longitude coordinates.
-These polygons are invisible and are used for mapping mouse-over events to so that when your mouse is over a polygon, a polygon specific event can be fired.
+These polygons are invisible and are used for attaching mouse events so that when your mouse cursor is within a polygon, a specific event can triggered.

 In this case, that is drawing a polygon representing the minimum bounding rectangle for a US state.